sarathsasidharan/sarathsasidharan.github.io/_posts/2021-12-20-Synapse-DataOps.md

 ![Pull Request](/images/PullRequest.PNG)

-### Pull Request is merged into the release branch
+### 6.Pull Request is merged into the release branch

 Once the pull request has been raised the PR pipelines are triggered automatically .
 For reference on the yml script for PR sql build scripts check [this](https://dev.azure.com/datalakemdw/synapsedelta/_git/synapse-delta?path=/devops/ci-pr-test-sql.yml).
 For github this leverages the PR trigger which has been added inside the yml file .
 For azure devops though , you have to do it via the step described earlier (branches-> branch policy)